 That was more than an update of David Steel’s Liberal assembly speech in 1981:

 go back to your constituencies and prepare for government.

 A good way to conclude given the small matter of the Barnsley by-election result.

 If you have plans for a Spring conference speech, or indeed any conference speech, you can always consider a PresentPerfectTM course.
-You can join a scheduled public course.
+We can organise a corporate public speaking course for you and your team.
 Or, as an alternative, why not arrange a one-to-one coaching session for yourself.
 We can even train you in your own office if that helps.
 Please don’t hesitate to ask.